anitaliviabella/itallian-pop-cultures/README.md

-# Paper for the exam evaluation of Italian Pop Cultures course from the 2022/2023 academic year attended at the University of Bologna.
+# Paper for the exam evaluation of Italian Pop Cultures course (a.y 2022/2023, University of Bologna).